Isaque52/docker-basics/mvp/README.md

 1) Set an environment variable inside the `Dockerfile`
 2) Set an environment variable at runtime (Check the docs for the short-hand flag for this)
 3) Set an environment variable both inside the `Dockerfile` and at runtime.
 Which takes precedence?
-4) Tell Docker to expect an environment variable, but don't define it.
+4) Tell Docker to expect an environment variable, but **don't define it**.
 When running the container what value does the environment variable equal?
-5) Globally expose an environment variable on your host OS, then Tell Docker to expect an environment variable, and don't define it.
+5) Globally expose an environment variable on your host OS (Google this if you're not sure how to), then Tell Docker to expect an environment variable, and don't define it.
 What does it now equal?

 Once we have done all of this I want you to optimise the 2nd `Dockerfile` again

 1) Copy all files from our host to the image.
-Find a way of "checking" this has been done correctly (There is more than one way to do this)
+Find a way of "checking" this has been done correctly (There is more than one way to do this, google if you're unsure of the options)
 2) Copy all files from our host to the image **except** documentation files that end in `.md`.
 Again make sure we can check and verify this has been done.
 (NB: There is an easy way to do this)
 3) Run the 2nd Docker container that you made, but run the 1st shell script (`hello.sh`).